When Can I File My Taxes & When Do I Get My Refund?

 What naturally follows the filing process is the question “when do I get my tax refund?”
 Read on for the answer to “when can I do my taxes,” as well as discussing the IRS refund process.

 When can I officially file my taxes?

-The IRS recently announced that due to the possibility of Tax Reform, there are countless combinations of changes that could possibly take effect.
+The IRS recently announced that due to the possibility of Tax Reform, there are countless combinations of changes that could take effect.

 Furthermore, many of the proposed changes could be enacted retroactively, meaning they would take effect in the current tax season.
 We have yet to receive the initial acceptance date.

 Due to the PATH Act (Protecting Americans from Tax Hikes), we do know that return processing begins mid-February of 2018.
 Return disbursements (via direct deposit) could be released as early as February 27th, and after.

 The IRS accepts tax returns filed one of two ways: through USPS mail and electronically through e-file.
 A reported 88% of individual tax returns are e-filed per year.